GIT for polarized curves

-where $\Jst$ is the Caporaso's compactification of the universal Picard variety. \end{problemalpha} More generally, one would like to set up a Hassett-Keel program for $\Jst$ and give an interpretation of the above map $\w{T}$ as the first step in this program.
+\end{problemalpha} More generally, one would like to set up a Hassett-Keel program for the Caporaso's compactified universal Jacobian stack $\JJst$ and give an interpretation of the alternative compactifications $\JJwp$ and $\JJps$ of $\cJ_{d,g}$ as the first two steps in this program.
+Moreover, it would be interesting to study how the new settled Hassett-Keel program for $\JJst$ relates with the classical Hassett-Keel program for $\MMg$.

-Finally, as we discuss at the beginning of Section \ref{S:map-pstable}, if $d>2(2g-2)$ then the locus of connected curves in the Hilbert or Chow GIT semistable locus is a connected component (which is moreover irreducible if either $d<\frac{7}{2}(2g-2)$ or $d>4(2g-2)$, by Proposition \ref{P:irreduci}).
-However, we do not know the answer to the following

-\begin{problemalpha} Are there connected components inside the Hilbert or Chow GIT semistable locus made entirely of non-connected curves? \end{problemalpha}